BenGitsCode/today-i-learned/cli-tools/grip-markdown-preview.md

 ## Examples of use

-Once you have it installed
+Once you have it installed simply `$ grip` to serve the README of the current directory or `grip <filename>` to serve any other markdown files by name.

+To learn about some additional options, such as specifying the port used, or how to use their API, see the [grip-documentation](https://github.com/joeyespo/grip)